Mission in Mark, Part 2

 In Mark 3:22, Jesus was accused of being in league with Beelzebul, a name that possibly means “Lord of the house.”
 If that is the case, then this action of Jesus very well may be saying that Jesus, as God’s ultimate earthly agent, is the true “Lord of the house” (temple) and that the demonic political and religious powers (which form an incestuous relationship of governmental, military, and commercial interest) are being “cast out” (ekballo).
 The temple is so corrupt that it must be destroyed and/or replaced (Myers).

 This is the “Return of the King” from Lord of the Rings part 3—Aragorn, the rightful king returning to take command and possession of his temple.
 When Jesus comes to Jerusalem, this is God coming to Jerusalem.
 This is God’s return.
 People forgiven.
 Exile over.
 Gentiles coming.
 Spirit given.
-This is what is meant by “the time [of promise] is fulfilled, the kingdom of God at hand.”
+This is what is meant by “the time is fulfilled, the kingdom of God at hand.”
 And we get in on it by believing it and acting accordingly.
 And “repent” means above all “abandoning one’s violent, separatistic ways,” which is precisely the way that the word group “repentance” (metanoia) is used by Josephus as he urges his fellow Jews to lay down their arms and abandon their violent resistance at the time of the revolt against Rome (at the very time and in the same context as Mark was written).

 The custodians of the temple do not believe it, they do not want to surrender custody of the temple to its true owner (Jesus/God) and so they seek to kill Jesus, God’s son and the holder of God’s power of attorney.
 However, they are fearful of the popular support that Jesus has, which indicates how estranged they are from the very people they seek to serve.